SENSUIKAN!

 4 July 1943:

 Admiral Koga Mineichi (former CO of ISE), C-in-C, Combined Fleet aboard the flagship MUSASHI orders the C-in-C, Sixth Fleet, Vice Admiral (Admiral, posthumously) Takagi Takeo (former CO of MUTSU) to conduct recce flights over Espiritu Santo, Fiji and Noumea.
-The I-11, -17, -19 and -25 are slated for the mission.
+I-11, I-17, I-19 and I-25 are slated for the mission.

 25 July 1943:

-The I-17 departs Truk to reconnoiter Espiritu Santo, New Hebrides and Noumea, New Caledonia and raid enemy communications.
-She carries a Yokosuka E14Y1 "Glen" floatplane for this mission.
+I-17 departs Truk to reconnoiter Espiritu Santo, New Hebrides and Noumea, New Caledonia and raid enemy communications.
+She carries a Yokosuka E14Y1 Glen floatplane for this mission.

 10 August 1943:

 The Glen's pilot reports the presence of several battleships and carriers in the harbor.
 LtCdr Harada sends a report with the results of the reconnaissance flight over Espiritu Santo.
-This is the last message sent by the I-17.
+This is the last message received from I-17.

 19 August 1943:

-The I-17's bilge pumps fail and she has to surface.
+I-17's bilge pumps fail and she has to surface.
 She breaks the water bow first, at a steep angle.
-Clinton strafes the deck of the submarine with his single .30-cal machine gun to keep Harada's crew from manning their guns, but plane's gun jams.
-At 1715, the I-17's crew reaches their Type 96 25-mm twin-mount AA and 7.7-mm machine gun stations and open fire while running at 18 knots.
+Clinton strafes the deck of the submarine with his single .30-cal machine gun to keep the crew from manning their guns, but it jams.
+At 1715, I-17's crew reaches their 25-mm twin AA mount and opens fire while the submarine is running at 18 knots.
 Clinton climbs out of range and calls for assistance.
-Four more Kingfishers soon arrive.
-The submarine is circling wildly out of control, but her forward gun and AA guns continue firing.
+Four more "Kingfishers" soon arrive.
+The submarine is maneuvering at the best possible speed, firing from her AA guns.

-LtCdr Harada sends a message addressed to C-in-C, Sixth Fleet: "I am under fire, attacking Noumea!", but the signal is not received at Truk.
+LtCdr Harada orders a message be sent to C-in-C, Sixth Fleet: "I am under fire, breaking through to Noumea harbor!"
+His signal is not received at Truk.

-Gittings makes another pass and drops a charge that hits within 10 feet of the submarine's starboard beam.
+Lt Gittings makes another pass and drops a charge that hits within 10 feet of the submarine's starboard beam.
 The blast sends water upward 50 feet.
-In less than a minute, the I-17 sinks at 23-26S, 166-50E.
+In less than a minute, I-17 sinks at 23-26S, 166-50E.
 Ninety-seven crewmen are lost.
-Later, the TUI rescues six survivors.
+Later, HMNZS TUI rescues six survivors.

 24 October 1943: